 This endless and superb stop is known for its staggering view, incorporating timberlands, crystal-clear streams, and towering tree trunks.

-The stop can be a sanctuary for open-air devotees, offering climbing, horseback riding, and camping exercises.
+The stop can be a sanctuary for outdoor enthusiasts, offering climbing, horseback riding, and camping activities.

 A highlight of Terlig National Stop is the notorious Turtle Shack, an endless shake arrangement that resembles a turtle rising from the ground.